Veteran journalist Rahimullah Yusufzai passes away

 He was no doubt the greatest journalist of the region.
 He trained a galaxy of good journalists in the country.
 He was a great boss.
 It was an honour to work with him.
 He was a great teacher as well.

-Blessed with matchless professional qualities Rahimullah Yusufzai was nice human being.
-He was having a very humble nature.
+Blessed with matchless professional qualities Rahimullah Yusufzai was a nice human being.
+He had a very humble nature.
 He would give respect to all and sundry.
 He would listen patiently to anyone talking to him and would respond in a very gentle manner.

 Though he used to remain very busy all the time, he would never switch his phone off and would pick up the phone call of everyone whether he knew him or not and would respond to the caller in a positive manner.